A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

-As expected, the local temporal entropy rate profiles $h_\mu(i,n+1,k)$ highlight particles moving in each relevant channel and are a useful single spatiotemporal filter for emergent structure.
-In fact, these profiles are quite similar to the profiles of the negative values of local active information.
+We also examine the profiles of the local temporal entropy rate $h_\mu(i,n+1,k)$ (which is equal to the local collective transfer entropy in these deterministic systems) here in \figu{110-entRate-colour-16} for rule 110 and \figu{22-entRate-colour-16} for rule 22.
+As expected, the local temporal entropy rate profiles $h_\mu(i,n+1,k)$ highlight particles moving in \emph{each} relevant channel and are a useful \emph{single} spatiotemporal filter for moving emergent structure.
+In fact, these profiles are quite similar to the profiles of the negative values of local active information storage.
 This is not surprising given they are counterparts in \eq{localEntActEntRate}: where $h_\mu(i,n+1,k)$ is strongly positive (i.e. greater than 1 bit), it is likely that $a(i,n+1,k)$ is negative since the local single cell entropy will average close to 1 bit for these examples.
 Unlike $a(i,n+1,k)$ however, the local temporal entropy rate $h_\mu(i,n+1,k)$ is never negative.

+Note that while achieving the limit $k \rightarrow \infty$ is not computationally feasible, a large enough $k$ was required to achieve a reasonable estimates of the transfer entropy; without this, as discussed earlier the active information storage was not eliminated from the transfer entropy measurements in the domains, and the measure did not distinguish the particles from the domains \cite{liz08a}.